iterative/dvc.org/public/static/docs/command-reference/diff.md

 # diff

-Show changes between <abbr>DVC repository</abbr>
+Show changes between versions of the <abbr>DVC repository</abbr>.
-[revisions](https://git-scm.com/docs/revisions).
 It can be narrowed down to specific target files and directories under DVC control.

 > This command requires that the <abbr>project</abbr> is a
 > [Git](https://git-scm.com/) repository.